 Important:

-Always inform HMRC of any changes in your status or situation, such as change of employer, marriage or divorce, expatriation, property purchase or sale, etc. If you are leaving the UK, you should submit a P85 form to HMRC or file a UK tax return for the same year of your departure.
+Always inform HMRC of any changes in your status or situation, such as a change of employer, marriage or divorce, moving abroad, property purchase or sale, etc. If you are leaving the UK, you should submit a P85 form to HMRC or file a UK tax return for the same year of your departure.

 First, you must apply for the National Insurance (NI) number to be allowed to work, receive a pension, pay tax, or benefit from public health services in the United Kingdom.